alexisjwu/object-detection-android-app/README.md

 ### Step 7: Turn on Android phone developer mode

 In our example, we have used a Motorola Moto E4 phone.
 Go to _Settings_ and scroll to _About phone_.
 Scroll down to _Build number_ and click it seven times.
 After a few taps, the steps should count down until you unlock the developer options.
+Then, back in _Settings_, scroll to _Developer options_ and turn Developer mode on.
 Once developer options are activated, you will see a message that reads, You are now a developer!

 ### Step 8: Install and run the app